 - Beach hours summer/winter (map only)

-Please refer to the 2019 Dog Control Bylaw for information and a full list of dog parks, exercise areas, and summer and winter zones.
-Please note that dogs are not permitted on the Te Araroa Paekākāriki Escarpment track.
+See Dog and animal management and the 2019 Dog Control Bylaw for information and a full list of dog parks, exercise areas, and summer and winter zones.
+Note that dogs are not permitted on the Te Araroa Paekākāriki Escarpment track.
 For more info please visit the Te Araroa website.

 Greywater suitability maps, indicating minor, moderate and major limitations.